Brandon-Rozek/website/content/blog/gpgkeygen.md

 tags: ["GPG"]
 ---

 GPG keys have a variety of different uses from sending encrypted emails to verifying git commits.
-Here I'll show how easy it is to create a public/private key-pair.
-Assuming you have the `gpg` client installed.
+Here I'll show how to create a public/private key-pair.
+This post assumes you have the `gpg` client installed.

 Type the following command